Update, 20 September 2020:

 We have a huge opportunity to save bees from killer pesticides.
 Right now European governments and the EU are rethinking how dangerous pesticides get approved.
-Together, we could persuade them to support much higher standards, that outlaw bee-killing pesticides.
+Together, we could persuade them to support much higher standards, that outlaw bee-harming pesticides.

 The crux?
 Bayer and Dow’s lobbyists are doing all they can to keep their harmful chemicals on Europe’s fields.

 Sign the urgent petition now, telling EU governments to make pesticide testing bee-friendly.

-Toxic pesticides and intensive farming are killing our bees -- yet more and more pesticides keep getting approved.
+Toxic pesticides and intensive farming are killing and harming our bees -- yet more and more pesticides keep getting approved.
 Now we have a chance to curb this trend.

 The EU wants to improve the way it tests pesticides, to pay more attention to how they harm bees -- but first European governments have to approve this plan.
 Together, we need to persuade our governments to radically improve the system and adopt advice from scientists that puts harm done to bees front and centre.